pcordes/par2-cleanhistory/README_FIRST.txt

 --- About this version ---

+The changes in the 20071128 version are:

+- if par2 was asked to verify/repair with just a single .par2 file, it would crash.
+Fixed.
+- built for GNU/Linux using the Gentoo distribution (i386 version).
+- updated to use the 20071030 version of the Intel TBB library.

 The changes in the 20071121 version are:

 - changed several concurrent loops from using TBB's parallel_for to